nickassafkirk/hygge_houseplants/testing.md

 **User Stories**
 *As a new user:*
-- I wish to immediately know the site's intention.
+- I wish to immediately know the site's intention. &check;
-- I need to be able to navigate between site pages and sections easily.
+- I need to be able to navigate between site pages and sections easily. &check;
-- I wish to browse the sites product range.
+- I wish to browse the sites product range. &check;
-- I need to view detailed information on particular products of interest.
+- I need to view detailed information on particular products of interest. &check;
-- I want to purchase products directly through the site.
+- I want to purchase products directly through the site. &check;
-- I want to be able to create an account to improve my experience for future sessions.
+- I want to be able to create an account to improve my experience for future sessions. &check;
-- I want to access the business's social media profiles.
-- I need to be able to contact the business easily.
+- I need to be able to contact the business easily. &check;
-- I want to register for an account.

 *As an existing user:*+
 - I need to be able to login to my account.
 - I need to view my past orders.
 - I need to be able to logout of my account.

 *As a site admin:*
 - I want to be able to manage site products.
 - I want to sort products into relevant groups.